GrandSuccess87/AmazonStoreFrontApp/README.md

 # AmazonStoreFrontApp

-This app will take in orders from customers and deplete stock from the store's inventory using mysql and node.js.
+This app will take in orders from customers and deplete stock from the store's inventory using MySQL and Node.Js.